seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 And charge me live to comfort this unfriended,
 This miserable prince, that cuts away
 A life more worthy from him than all women,
-I should and would die too.
+I should and would die too. /

 **Hippolyta**
 / Infinite pity
 That four such eyes should be so fix'd on one
-That two must needs be blind for't!
+That two must needs be blind for't! /

 **Theseus**
 / So it is.

-Flourish.
-Exeunt
+*Flourish.
+Exeunt.*

-### SCENE IV: A place near the Lists.
+### SCENE IV.
+A place near the Lists.
 A block prepared.

-A block ready.
-Enter Palamon and his Knights pinion'd, Jailer, Executioner, etc., Guard.
+*A block ready.
+Enter Palamon and his Knights pinion'd, Jailer, Executioner, etc., Guard.*

 **Palamon**
 There's many a man alive that hath outliv'd